+(k) Transfers -The Speaker or the Speaker's designee may direct the transfer of a bill or resolution from one committee to another at any time.
+The committee receiving the transferred bill or resolution must comply with the posting and time requirements of this section.

+(13)(a) Committees shall keep a permanent record of their written submissions and of their voting tally sheets, and the same shall be public records and available to any member and to any person within two (2) legislative days upon written request.

+(b) Each committee shall file with the Clerk of the House and with legislative data services a list of all measures on which formal action was taken and a copy of the recorded vote tally on each such measure.

+30 (c) The Speaker shall formulate a plan for the publication of committee votes and work to 31 implement the plan so committee votes appear online in a prominent and conspicuous location on 32 the General Assembly website prior to the floor votes of the bill occurring.

+(d) The Speaker, wherever feasible with the confines of existing room availability and personnel levels, shall direct Capitol Television to broadcast committee hearings live on Capitol

+1 Television or, in the instance where committees are meeting on the same day and time, record the 2 hearings for broadcast on a delayed basis.
+Committee hearings dealing with the expenditure of 3 public funds shall be given priority for live broadcast.
+Chairs of the various committees are 4 authorized to make a request of the Speaker, or the Speaker's designee, to broadcast their 5 respective committee hearings on Capitol Television if they believe an agenda item is of particular importance or interest.
+6

+Rules Pertaining to Bills and Petitions

-1 date.
-2 (k) Transfers -The Speaker or the Speaker's designee may direct the transfer of a bill or 3 resolution from one committee to another at any time.
-The committee receiving the transferred 4 bill or resolution must comply with the posting and time requirements of this section.
-5 (13)(a) Committees shall keep a permanent record of their written submissions and of 6 their voting tally sheets, and the same shall be public records and available to any member and to 7 any person within two (2) legislative days upon written request.
-8 (b) Each committee shall file with the Clerk of the House and with legislative data 9 services a list of all measures on which formal action was taken and a copy of the recorded vote 10 tally on each such measure.
-11 (c) The Speaker shall formulate a plan for the publication of committee votes and work to 12 implement the plan so committee votes appear online in a prominent and conspicuous location on 13 the General Assembly website prior to the floor votes of the bill occurring: Online committee 14 votes shall be available publicly no later than May 1, 2011.
-15 (d) The Speaker, wherever feasible with the confines of existing room availability and 16 personnel levels, shall direct Capitol Television to broadcast committee hearings live on Capitol 17 Television or, in the instance where committees are meeting on the same day and time, record the 18 hearings for broadcast on a delayed basis.
-Committee hearings dealing with the expenditure of 19 public funds shall be given priority for live broadcast.
-Chairs of the various committees are 20 authorized to make a request of the Speaker, or the Speaker's designee, to broadcast their 21 respective committee hearings on Capitol Television if they believe an agenda item is of 22 particular importance or interest.
-23 (e) The Speaker shall formulate a plan and report back to the full House with a policy that 24 provides for the audio recording of all committee hearings All committee hearings shall be audio 25 recorded.
-26 Rules Pertaining to Bills and Petitions 27 (14)(a) No bill or resolution shall be considered or acted upon by the House if objection 28 is made unless the same has been considered by, reported, or recalled from a committee thereof, 29 from a joint committee, or by two-thirds (2/3) of members present.
-This rule shall not apply to a 30 House Bill of which the Senate duplicate has passed the House, and provided further that the 31 Speaker may at any time order a duplicate bill received from the Senate or a Senate bill after the 32 budget bill shall have passed the House, onto the calendar.
-33 (b) When a bill or resolution is postponed indefinitely, the same shall not be acted upon again during the session.
+(e) All committee hearings shall be audio recorded.

+9 (14)(a) No bill or resolution shall be considered or acted upon by the House if objection 10 is made unless the same has been considered by, reported, or recalled from a committee thereof, 11 from a joint committee, or by two-thirds (2/3) of members present.
+This rule shall not apply to a 12 House Bill of which the Senate duplicate has passed the House, and provided further that the 13 Speaker may at any time order a duplicate bill received from the Senate or a Senate bill after the budget bill shall have passed the House, onto the calendar.
+14

+(b) When a bill or resolution is postponed indefinitely, the same shall not be acted upon again during the session.